rmw4269/elmen/README.md

 This library was developed to streamline the process of defining and modifying HTML elements by enhancing it with function chaining and intuitive nesting.
 I started this code one day to give me less of a headache.

 ## example
 I want to create a `ul` element with a number of bullets defined by an input.
-Here’s the function to generate it:
+Here’s a custom function that could be written to generate it:
 ```javascript
 function makeList(...items) {
 	return new Elmen("ul").withClasses("item-list").withAttributes({start: 0}).withChildren(